 EC 201 Principles of Economics (Macro) 3 Cr.

 Description and analysis of the American economic system in terms of basic economic concepts and the determination of national income and its fluctuation.
-Prerequisite: one semester of college mathematics at the 100-level or higher.
+Credit may not be earned in EC 201 and ECON 201.
+Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 202 Principles of Economics (Micro) 3 Cr.

 Study of the behavior of individuals in making decisions on the allocation of limited resources.
 This course examines how these decisions and behaviors affect the markets for goods and services.
-Prerequisite: one semester of college mathematics at the 100-level or higher.
+Credit may not be earned in EC 202 and ECON 202.
+Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 288 No Norwich Equivalent 6 Cr.